 The patient will be given enough time to consider the trial and ask questions regarding their participation in the trial.
 Due to nature of the study the treatment will start ideally within one hour and there may not be long for the participant to consider the trial.
-Ideally, a period of 30-40 minutes will be given but it may be only 10-15 minutes due to the need for fluid resuscitation to begin.
+Ideally, a period of 30-40 minutes will be given but it may be only 10-15 minutes due to the clinical need for fluid resuscitation to begin.
 The research teams are experienced at recruiting patients and given the nature of the intervention and the burden of the trial we believe this to be reasonable.
 Potential participants will receive adequate oral and written information.
-The oral explanation to the patient will be performed by a member of the research team or a trained and delegated member of the clinical team and must cover all the elements specified in the Participant Information Sheet and Consent Form.
+The oral explanation to the patient will be performed by members of the research and clinical team who are trained and delegated this responsibility by the Principal Investigator and must cover all the elements specified in the Participant Information Sheet and Consent Form.
 The patient must be given every opportunity to clarify any points they do not understand and, if necessary, ask for more information.
 The patient must be given sufficient time to consider all the information provided.
 It should be emphasised that the patient may withdraw their consent to participate at any time without loss of benefits to which they otherwise would be entitled.